Biden elevates energetic critic of Big Tech as top regulator

 Biden said as a presidential candidate that dismantling the big tech companies should be considered.
 He also has said he wants to see quickly crimped the social media companies’ long-held legal protections for speech on their platforms.

-Biden several months ago appointed Tim Wu, also an academic expert on antitrust and industry critic, as a special assistant to the president for technology and competition policy within the National Economic Council.
+Biden in March appointed Tim Wu, also an academic expert on antitrust and industry critic, as a special assistant to the president for technology and competition policy within the National Economic Council.
 Wu, like Khan a Columbia law professor, has been a senior adviser to the FTC and a senior enforcement attorney in the New York attorney general’s office.

 The tech industry, once lionized by lawmakers and presidents as an engine of innovation and jobs, has seen its political fortunes eroded in recent years.
 Calls have been rising to break up the Silicon Valley giants.